Mastiff

 Are Mastiffs good with children?

-Yes, they are generally very patient and protective of children, though supervision is always required due to their size.
+Yes, they are generally very patient and protective of children, though their size requires supervision.

 View Official FCI Standard